Sintraconsulting/shopify-app-billing-resources/README.md

 # shopify-app-billing-resources
-This repository contains public assets for shopify app
+This repository contains public assets for shopify app.